frednora/gramado/kernel/README.md

 ```
 core/:
-This is the hot spot, the singularity.
+  The core of the kernel; the primary processing unit.
-  core/deps  - boot, ring 0 modules, posix commands.
+  core/deps   - Boot, ring 0 modules, POSIX commands.
   core/gdeps  - Client-side GUI applications.
   core/arch   - Entry point and initialization.
   core/ke     - Task manager.
-  core/kmain - The main initialization routine and some wrappers.
+  core/kmain  - Main initialization routine and wrappers.

 gramk/:
-The interface for the graphics device and the user interaction manager.
+  Interface for the graphics device and the user interaction manager.

 include/:
   Main header files for the kernel.

 libk/:
   The kernel library.

 res/:
-Kernel resources.
-For containers.
+  Kernel resources for containers.
 ```

-## About core/ folder:
+## About the core/ Folder

 ```
-  It is basically for CPU and process stuff.
+This folder primarily contains CPU and process management code.
 ```

-## About res/ folder:
+## About the res/ folder:

 ```
-  Based on the idea that we need to control the kernel resourses used
-by the process groups, we put all these resources into a single folder called res/.

-  So the core/ folder needs to control the access to theses resources
-inside the res/ folder.
-  mm/ is also considered a resource, so the right place for this compiment is inside res/
-not as a core/ component.
+The res/ directory is based on the idea of managing kernel resources used by process groups.
+All such resources are organized within this folder.

+The core/ folder is responsible for controlling access to the resources in res/.
+The memory management component (mm/) is also considered a resource, so it belongs under res/ rather than as a component of core/.
 ```